Basketball Africa League open to spreading game further in SA

 He said there would be people travelling from different parts of Africa to come and experience the launch of BAL in SA.

-The top two teams from each conference and the top two third-place teams will travel to the BK Arena in Kigali, Rwanda for four seeding games followed by an eight-game, single-elimination playoffs and finals stage from Friday, May 24 to Saturday, June 1.
+The top two teams from each conference and the top two third-place teams will travel to the BK Arena in Kigali, Rwanda, for four seeding games followed by an eight-game, single-elimination playoffs and finals stage from May 24 to June 1.

 BAL is a collaboration between the International Basketball Federation (FIBA) and the NBA.